MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-trans-split-combine.md

 4. Select the **Reclassify Acquisition Cost** and **Reclassify Depreciation** check boxes.
 5. On the **Actions** tab, choose **Reclassify**.

-    Two lines are now created in the fixed asset G/L journal using the template and batch that you have specified in the **FA Journal Setup** window for the specified depreciation book.
+    Two lines are now created in the fixed asset G/L journal using the template and batch that you have specified on the **FA Journal Setup** page for the specified depreciation book.
 For more information, see [Set Up Fixed Asset Depreciation](fa-how-setup-depreciation.md).
 6. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA G/L Journals**, and then choose the related link.
-7. In the **Fixed Asset G/L Journal** window, choose the **Post** action to post the reclassification that you performed in steps 2 through 5.
+7. On the **Fixed Asset G/L Journal** page, choose the **Post** action to post the reclassification that you performed in steps 2 through 5.

 ## <a name="to-view-changed-depreciation-book-values-due-to-fixed-asset-reclassification"></a>To view changed depreciation book values due to fixed asset reclassification
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Book Value 02**, and then choose the related link.